abhisingh012318/MyPortfolio/README.md

 - Showcases my **projects, skills, and work experience**.
 - Fully responsive and optimized for **desktop, tablet, and mobile devices**.
 - Uses the latest libraries and techniques for modern web development.
+- Uses of variables in the css /tailwindcss

 ## Technologies Used